PEtab-dev/petab_test_suite/petabtests/cases/0006/README.md

-# PEtab test case 0008
+# PEtab test case 0006

 ## Objective

-This case tests support for replicate measurements.
+This case tests support for time-point specific overrides in the measurement table.

 The model is to be simulated for a single experimental condition.
-The single model output has multiple measurements for the same condition and timepoint.
+The single model output is scaled by a different parameter at each timepoint.

 ## Model